1 in every 4 deaths in the U.S. is from heart disease

 According to CDC, heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the U.S. One person dies every 36 seconds in the U.S. from cardiovascular disease.
 1 in every 4 deaths in the U.S. is from heart disease.
 The condition of your cardiovascular system is to a large extent determined by your lifestyle, including diet.
 Excessive sugar, salt, and saturated fat are associated with heart disease.

-Staying active and healthy eating can help prevent stroke and heart disease.
-According to the American Heart Association, recommended daily added sugar amount is as follows:
+According to the American Heart Association, the recommended daily added sugar amount is as follows:

-Some of the bottled tea products and matcha latte mix products are as sweet as soda.
+Some of the bottled tea products and matcha latte mix products contain as much sugar as soda products.
+And they may be purposefully made sweet.
 Why does the Food Industry keep making such sweet products?
-Because “Your brain sees sugar as a reward, which makes you keep wanting more of it.”** The Processed Food Industry says they are “responsible not only to consumers but also to shareholders.”***
+Because our brain sees sugar as a reward, which makes us keep wanting more of it.** The Processed Food Industry says they are “responsible not only to consumers but also to shareholders.”***